WICG/view-transitions/cross-doc-explainer.md

 documents of the same origin define styles for same-document transitions independently, and enabling this feature would create an unexpected transition between them.

-This is an issue that is specific to cross-document transitions, as single-document transitions are triggered imperatively in the first place.
+This is an issue that is specific to cross-document transitions, as same-document transitions are triggered imperatively in the first place.

 The minimal functional opt-in would be a global declaration that the document supports view